sorbet/sorbet.run/docs/talks/QCon2024/script.md

 The `# typed` level behaves like a ratchet because it's easy to go up a level (just change the comment, fix the errors, and you're set), but there's friction preventing the level sliding back down.
 At Stripe, that friction comes from code review: if you try to make a PR that drops the `# typed` level of a file, your reviewer is going to grill you on why you've chosen to do that, instead of just fixing or even silencing the individual type errors.

-Thanks to the power of `iframe`s and WebAssembly, I can actually walk you through an example of this process.
+So, thanks to the power of `iframe`s and WebAssembly, I can actually walk you through an example of this process.

 Here we've got a Ruby file.
 It's trying to open a file, write a line to it, and then close it, while printing a warning message if that process fails.
 The first step of adopting Sorbet is to put `# typed: false` at the top.
 As soon as we do that, Sorbet tells us that this `IoError` constant doesn't exist.